kthohr/BayesianQuantileRegression/docs/source/model_description.rst

     f(y | \mu, \sigma, \tau) = \frac{\tau (1 - \tau)}{\sigma} \exp \left( - \rho_{\tau} \left( \frac{y - \mu}{\sigma} \right) \right)

+where :math:`\mu` is the location parameter, :math:`\sigma` is the scale parameter, and :math:`\tau` is the "asymmetry" parameter.
+Note that when :math:`\tau = 0.5`, the ALD density collapses to that of the Laplace distribution (with a rescaled scaling parameter).

-The statistical model is defined using a mixture representation of the ALD:
+The statistical model is defined using a mean-variance mixture representation of the ALD:

 .. math::